benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 ### Step 3: Adjust Your UI for Selecting Fulfillment Offerings

-When you know from calling Fulfillment Types which types are supported (and which are not), you can adjust your UI accordingly for selecting fulfillment offerings.
+Now that you have the list of supported Fulfillment Types which types are supported (and which are not), you can adjust your UI accordingly for selecting fulfillment offerings.
 The typical UI changes can be summarized as follows:

 - Show or hide the UI for "Pickup", based on whether fulfillment type "PICKUP" is supported or not
 - When showing a UI for "Pickup", show or hide sections like "Nike Stores" or "Pickup Points" based on the supported "PICKUP" location types